Educating Seniors and Caregivers to Prevent Crime

 Telephone Reassurance Program

-Older adults and disabled adults who live alone or feel isolated may sign up to have volunteers from the Aging and Disability Services office call them on a daily or weekly basis to verify their well-being.
+Older adults and disabled adults who live alone or feel isolated may sign up to have volunteers from the Aging and Disability Resources office call them on a daily or weekly basis to verify their well-being.
 View more information about the Telephone Reassurance Program.

 Yellow Dot Program